windup/windup-quickstarts/ejb-beanutils-async/README.md

 What is it?
 -----------

-BeanUtils Asyncronous is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asyncronous annotation
+The BeanUtils AsyncronousMethod is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asyncronous annotation

 Review the Quickstart Code
 -------------------------